curlconverter/curlconverter/README.md

 If you want to add new functionality, start with a test.

-- Add a file containing the input curl command and a file containing the language output command in `test/`.
+- Create a file containing the curl command in `fixtures/curl_commands` with a descriptive filename like `post_with_headers.txt`
-- Then write your test in `test/test.js`.
+- Create a file containing the output in `fixtures/python_output/` with a matching filename (but different extension) like `post_with_headers.py`
 - Run tests with `npm test`.
+- If your filenames match correctly, you should see one failing test.
+Fix it by modifying the parser in `util.js` or the generators in `generators/`

-Curl command parsing is handled in `utils.js`.
-The parser generates a generic data structure consumed by code generator functions in `generators/`.
+The parser generates a generic data structure consumed by code generator functions.

 If you get stuck, please reach out via email.
 I am always willing to hop on a google hangout and pair program.